arixwang/chatty-appy/README.md

 # chatty-appy
-310's ChatApp, but in Golang
+310's ChatApp, but in Golang.
+A user will visit a webpage, assign themselves a username, and send messages in a chat room.

 ## Setting up and running the project
 1. Clone repository `git clone https://github.com/arixwang/chatty-appy.git`